Pfern/ELB17S/NGS.md

 SAM files are most often compressed as BAM (Binary SAM) files, to reduce space.
 These BAM files can then be indexed (do not confuse this indexing with the indexing of the reference genome) to allow direct access to alignments in any arbitrary region of the genome.
 Several tools only work with BAM files.

 **TASK** Let's transform the SAM file into an indexed BAM file.
-In the same terminal window where you indexed the genome, type 'samtools view -SbH SRR1030347.alignment.sam > SRR1030347.alignment.bam'.
+In the same terminal window where you indexed the genome, type 'samtools view -Sb SRR1030347.alignment.sam > SRR1030347.alignment.bam'.
 To create the index, the alignments in the bam file need to be sorted by position.
 Type 'samtools sort SRR1030347.alignment.bam -o SRR1030347.alignment.sorted.bam'.
 Finally, we can create the index 'samtools index SRR1030347.alignment.sorted.bam'.
 Notice now the appearance of a companion file SRR1030347.alignment.sorted.bam.bai that contains the index.
 This file should always accompany its corresponding bam file.

 **TASK** Let's do the whole process using galaxy.
 Upload the reference genome and the paired fastq files into Galaxy.
 Check their quality and perform any necessary filtering using trimmomatic or with any of the tools we saw before.
 Next, perform an alignment with bwa mem of the paired reads (you need to select the option of paired reads) against the reference genome (choose one from history).
 Next, download the bam file that was created.
 Also download the companion bai index file.
 Turn on the green light when you finished.